“Challenging” “rewarding” PADI Rescue Diver

 COURSE CONTENTS: Home study; Knowledge development; Confined water dives; Exam; Open Water dives

-EQUIPMENT REQUIRED: Mask and Snorkel
+EQUIPMENT REQUIRED: Mask and Snorkel, pocket mask, accident management slate.

 REQUIRED FORMS AND FURTHER INFORMATION: Click Here